MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/upgrade-users-to-latest-office-client.md

 ## Office 2010 reaches end-of-support

 Office 2010 will reach its end of support on October 13, 2020.
-When Office 2010 reaches its end of support on October 13, 2020, Microsoft will no longer provide the following:
+When Office 2010 reaches its end of support, Microsoft will no longer provide the following:

 - Technical support for issues